 This analysis demonstrates that despite the widespread challenges that parents across the country have faced from ongoing school and daycare closures, excess employment declines among parents of young children are not a driver of continuing low employment levels.
 In fact, while women with young children have left the workforce at a slightly higher rate than other women, men with young children have left the workforce at a lower rate than men without.
 Overall, the employment rates of parents of young children have declined by 4.5 percent as compared with 5.2 percent among people who are not parents of young children (the decline is also smaller for parents of young children when adjusting for age differences between the two groups).

 Furthermore, this conclusion holds even if we consider only the excess declines in employment among mothers with young children without accounting for the offsetting effect among men.
 The reason why is twofold.
 First, women with young children account for only 12 percent of the US workforce.
 Second, mothers with young children left the workforce by only slightly more than comparable women without young children.
 Combining these two facts means that any childcare issues that have pushed mothers out of the workforce account for a negligible share of the overall reduction in employment since the beginning of the pandemic adjusting only for age differences.
-The estimated amount of the overall decline in employment that can be explained by challenges particular to mothers of young children is even smaller (zero, in fact), if we adjust the comparisons between mothers of young children and other women to control for education and industry of work.
+The estimated amount of the overall decline in employment that can be explained by challenges particular to mothers of young children is similar if we adjust the comparisons between mothers of young children and other women to control for age and education.

 School closings and ongoing childcare challenges have been a tremendous source of stress for parents during the pandemic.
 They are also likely to have lasting, negative impacts on the learning and social development of children.
 In this analysis, however, our focus is on the one specific, empirical question: How has parenting affected the aggregate employment numbers over the course of the pandemic?
 Instead, parents of young children have suffered about equally as others in the widespread and, in many cases, damaging employment losses that have occurred throughout the economy.